ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 You can choose from the following options when you assign resource access.
 * Assign all resources access to grant users access to all service resource created in all resource groups within the account.
-* Specific resources access to grant users access to a specific resource group or VMware instance.
+* Specific resources access to grant users access to a specific resource group or VMware® instance.

 ### Procedure to grant user access
 {: #iam-roles-user-access-all-procedure}